lucamoynierUBC/cif-ud-project/README.md

 </p>

 ## About the project
 3D web app for the Urban Design team at NYC Department of City Planning.
-This tool is meant to communicate NYC Department of City Planning's [Good Urban Design Principles](https://www.nyc.gov/site/planning/planning-level/urban-design/urban-design-principle.page) and the [City of Yes](https://www.nyc.gov/site/planning/plans/city-of-yes/city-of-yes-overview.page) initiative.
+This tool is meant to communicate NYC Department of City Planning's [City of Yes](https://www.nyc.gov/site/planning/plans/city-of-yes/city-of-yes-overview.page) initiative.
 <br />
 <br />
 **Disclaimer**: